Iran’s ailing supreme leader resorts to his only playbook as crises mount and protests erupt

 In October, a band played the “Seven Nation Army” riff to a headbanging crowd on the streets of the Iranian capital Tehran in a viral moment on social media reposted by the American guitarist behind the White Stripes hit, Jack White.

-This week, shopkeepers and bazaar merchants took to the streets in several Iranian cities, chanting anti-regime slogans over their inability to pay rent after the currency hit record lows.
+This week, shopkeepers, bazaar merchants and students took to the streets in several Iranian cities, chanting anti-regime slogans over their inability to pay rent after the currency hit record lows.
 The protests were the largest since a 2022 nationwide uprising sparked by the death of 22-year-old Mahsa Amini in police custody after she was arrested for allegedly wearing her headscarf improperly.

+The US State Department said in a post on X that it was concerned about reports that protesters were facing “intimidation, violence, and arrests” and called on the authorities to end the crackdown.

+“First the bazaars.
+Then the students.
+Now the whole country.
+Iranians are united.
+Different lives, one demand: respect our voices and our rights,” the State Department said in a post on its Farsi account on X.

 Despite being so far limited, the protests mark the latest chapter in growing discontent in Iran while a population quietly reclaims public spaces and personal freedoms through uncoordinated acts of defiance.
 The Islamic theocratic regime – long opposed to Western cultural influence – appears to be overlooking the growing civil disobedience to focus on its own survival.